joelek/ts-autoguard/readme.md

 npx autoguard "{ MyType: string }"
 ```

 The two commands are identical provided that the schema definition `{ MyType: string }` was saved to the file "myschema.ag".
+If you omit the command entirely, Autoguard will search your project for `.ag` files and generate the corresponding `.ts` files.

 Autoguard generates and exports type definitions as well as a type guards for the types defined in the schema definition.